rice-apps/rd-frontend/README.md

 - [Styled Components](https://styled-components.com/)
 - [Material UI](https://material-ui.com/)

+Furthermore, the RiceApps leadership team has a list of tutorials you can ask them for.

 ## Getting started

 Before starting, ask a RiceApps team lead for edit access to this repository.